 Back in 1999, "hacker" and traveler Casey Fenton had no idea that his idea for a website to connect travelers with locals would be so popular.
 When the site launched in 2004, it had lots of people asking: what is couchsurfing?

-Even with using a few tricks to save money on accommodation, sleeping costs typically end up being the biggest expense on any trip.
+Even with using a few tricks to save money on accommodation, sleeping costs typically end up being the biggest expense for budget travelers on a trip.
 The idea behind couchsurfing is simple: "couchsurfers" leverage the hospitality of friendly people around the world who open their homes to travelers — an act of kindness that dates back millennia.

 What Is Couchsurfing?